So, when the girls weren't looking, I bundled them up in the old dog carrier and we were off to

 NO, that isn't Adele on the left, but I admit, both of the girls were on the verge of looking like the turken hen on the left.

 Over the breakfast table a meeting took place on what to do with the de-feathering of my poor girls.
 Oscar had the winning plan, suggesting giving Commandant Pink and her fledglings their freedom, leaving my hens alone in the pen.
-The only question was whether or not the rapidly growing chicks were just the right size, or not, to be lightly feathered & seasoned bite-sized snacks for the local feline population.
+The only question was whether or not the rapidly growing chicks were just the right size, or not, to be lightly feathered & seasoned, bite-sized snacks for the local feline and coyote population.

 I am pleased to announce, so far, so good.
 The chicks enjoy full time freedom to roam with the 'grown-up' chickens.
 They are teen-aged chicks now, and are certain they know a lot more than Miss Pink or any of the other chickens so their freedom came in the nick of time for everyone's nerves.
 As for

 Adele and Babette?
 Well, they seem set on 'flying the coop', which of course would put them back on the firing line, not just from Commandant Pink, but also the rest of Barbara's chickens, which number in excess of a dozen chickens and 3 large, silly geese.
 So, against their own wishes, my 2 hens are staying in isolation for a while.
-They are regularly laying so they can't be too fussed.
+They are regularly laying so they probably aren't too fussed.

 Yes.
 It's cruel to abandon one's feathered children while I fly my own coop and go about gathering vacation memories, but in my own defense, uh... well, I'm still working on that...